mentormaya/Artificial-Intelligence/README.md

+# Artificial Intelligence

-# Common Repository for the Artificial Intelligence related Projects and Stuffs.
+Common Repository for the Artificial Intelligence related Projects and Stuffs.